Course - Physics - TFY4125

 Main topics: Dynamics, waves, thermodynamics, electromagnetism.
 Detailed content: Dynamics: Motion.
 Work and energy.
 Rotation.
 Angular momentum.
 Conservation laws.
 Waves and oscillations: Harmonic motion.
 Forced oscillations and resonance.
 Harmonic waves.
 Doppler effect.
 Thermodynamics: Kinetic theory of gases.
 First and second laws.
 Entropy.
 Carnot cycle.
 Heat pump.
 Electromagnetism: Charge.
 Potential.
 Electrostatics and capacitance.
 Current and DC circuits.
 Magnetic field, Magnetic induction.

-Detailed learning objectives:
+Detailed intended learning outcomes:

-- Be trained in writing a scientific report.
+- Skills in writing a scientific report

 Learning methods and activities

 Lectures, compulsory home work problems, and compulsory laboratory exercises.
 Expected work load in the course is 225 hours.

 - Calculation assignments